encode/django-rest-framework/docs/api-guide/filtering.md

 To do so override `BaseFilterBackend`, and override the `.filter_queryset(self, request, queryset, view)` method.
 The method should return a new, filtered queryset.

-To install the filter backend, set the `'FILTER_BACKEND'` key in your `'REST_FRAMEWORK'` setting, using the dotted import path of the filter backend class.
+To install the filter backend, set the `'DEFAULT_FILTER_BACKENDS'` key in your `'REST_FRAMEWORK'` setting, using the dotted import path of the filter backend class.

 For example:

     REST_FRAMEWORK = {
-        'FILTER_BACKEND': 'custom_filters.CustomFilterBackend'
+        'DEFAULT_FILTER_BACKENDS': ['custom_filters.CustomFilterBackend']
     }

 [cite]: https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters